Hugh Stollmeyer: Artistic maturity

-Stollmeyer left Trinidad and Tobago for New York City in the summer of 1930 and lived with his older brothers who were already working and studying there.
+Stollmeyer left Trinidad and Tobago for New York City, United States, in the summer of 1930 and lived with his older brothers who were already working and studying there.
 Stollmeyer apprenticed at a photographic advertising company, and attended classes at the Art Students League.
 He continued his correspondence with the Trinidad Independents and wrote for The Beacon.
 In 1933 he moved back to Trinidad.
 Stollmeyer continued exhibiting his work locally and abroad and was active in the Trinidad art scene.
 By 1938, he was increasingly uncomfortable within the confines of Trinidad society, and he returned to New York City.
 The work from the late 1930s, particularly after his return to New York, marks the beginning of Stollmeyer's artistic maturity.
 His work captures the character and mixed ethnicity of the Trinidad people as well as the vibrant color and the lush and varied forms of tropical foliage.

 He was very active in the Greenwich Village creative community and spent much time frequenting the galleries, critiquing and learning from others art.
 While his subject matter and palette continued to reflect both Trinidad's culture, people and tropical foliage as well as the influence of artists such as Botticelli, Gauguin, Matisse, Van Gogh, and Picasso, his style increasingly reflected his knowledge and understanding of avant garde painting in New York City at that time.